Multisig Treasury Policy Controls: Spending Limits, Whitelists, Time-Locks (2026)

 Every control is a reconciliation rule

-The decisive accounting point: policy controls define the expected shape of legitimate activity — spend within limits, to whitelisted addresses, after the time-lock, at the required approval tier.
-So reconciliation should test actual transactions against those rules.
+The decisive accounting point is that policy controls define the expected shape of legitimate activity: spend within limits, to whitelisted addresses, after the time-lock, at the required approval tier.
+Reconciliation should test actual transactions against those rules.
 An out-of-policy transaction is both a control exception and a reconciliation flag (see multisig treasury reconciliation and the audit trail).
 Policy and accounting are linked: the books should reflect the policy and surface deviations from it.

 Three layers, complementary